woctezuma/steam-DINOv2/README.md

 ## Results

-For each game in the top 100 most played games in the past 2 weeks, find the 10 most similar games with:
+For each game in the top 100 most played games in the past 2 weeks, the 10 most similar games are retrieved with:
 - [ViT-S/14 distilled][wiki-results-ViTS],
 - [ViT-B/14 distilled][wiki-results-ViTB],
 - [ViT-L/14 distilled][wiki-results-ViTL].

+AppIDs for all these apps can be found in JSON files in [`data/similar_to_top_100/`](data/similar_to_top_100/).

 > **Note**
 > The linked pages contain a lot of images and might be slow to load depending on your Internet bandwidth.